 If you're looking for healthy choices, think twice before you order these common menu items.

 Photo By: piyato/iStock

 Photo By: Roxiller/iStock

 Photo By: harikarn/iStock

 Navigating restaurant menus in search of healthy options can be harder than you might realize.
 Dishes may include healthy ingredients, but can easily mislead you into ordering more calories than you'd think.
 Learn how to identify these calorie bombs for the next time you go out to eat.

 Soup of the Day

 Soup seems like a sensible way to start a meal, or a safe accompaniment to a light lunch.
 But the fatty truth is that chowders and other creamy soup can pack a lot of calories.
-A cup of New England Chowder at Friendly’s stacks up to 380 calories and 20 grams of fat.
+A bowl of New England Chowder at TGI Friday's stacks up to 500 calories, 30 grams of fat and 65 percent of the daily recommended amount of sodium.
 Dunk in a bunch of bread and crackers and you’ll only add to the calorie overload.

 Crunchy Sushi Roll

 A tightly packed cylinder of rice, seaweed, seafood and vegetables can certainly make for a figure-friendly meal.
 But sushi rolls dubbed "crunchy" or "tempura" contain deep-fried ingredients that wrap a ton of extra calories into your roll.
 A shrimp tempura roll tips the scales at nearly 500 calories.
 In addition, be on the lookout for creamy, mayo-based sauces that are also high in calories and fat.